lifepillar/ASMake/README.md

 It is recommended that you also define an alias in `~/.bashrc`:

-    alias asmake='osascript makefile.applescript'
+    alias asmake='./makefile.applescript'

 ## Makefiles

-Tasks are defined in a script called `makefile.applescript`.
+Tasks are defined in an executable script called `makefile.applescript`.
+To make the script executable, open the terminal and type:

+    chmod +x makefile.applescript

+inside your project directory.

-If you use OS X 10.9 or later (AppleScript 2.3 or later), then your makefile should look like this:
+If you use OS X 10.9 or later (AppleScript 2.3 or later), then then content of your makefile should look like this:

+    #!/usr/bin/osascript
     use AppleScript version "2.3"
     use scripting additions
     use ASMake : script "ASMake"